Diethell Columbus: Candidacy for Mayor of Lima

 In the municipal elections of 2018 he ran for Mayor of Lima under the Popular Force; however, he was ranked 8th out of 20 candidates winning 2.7% of the vote for the capital's municipal seat and lost to Jorge Muñoz of the Popular Action.

 Congressman

 In the extraordinary elections of 2020, he was elected congressman under the Popular Force party for the complementary period 2020-2021.
 He obtained the second highest vote of all the candidates in his political group with 78,912 votes.

 Currently, as a congressman, he is Titular Spokesperson of the Popular Force Parliamentary Group, he is also a titular member of the Permanent Commission of Congress.

 He represents the Popular Force Parliamentary Group on the Board of Spokespersons of the Peruvian Parliament and is a full member of the Parliamentary Commissions of Economy, Banking, Finance and Financial Intelligence and of the Transport and Communications Commission.

 The congressman supported the motion being one of the 105 parliamentarians who voted in favor of the removal of President Martín Vizcarra.

+Columbus would later sign the Madrid Charter of the far-right Spanish party Vox, joining an international alliance of right-wing and far-right individuals.